 Camp Cooper Facilities

-The Cooper Center site is situated on 10 acres of desert land.
+The Cooper Center site is situated on 10 acres of gorgeous desert land.
 We are able to use the adjacent Tucson Mountain Park land through a special educational-use permit granted by the Pima County Department of Natural Resources, Parks, and Recreation.
 A number of trails of different lengths and difficulties are available in the park for groups with reservations and for educational purposes.
 The twelve buildings on the site include an office, kitchen, classroom, two materials storage buildings, six sleeping cabins, and a bathroom.
 The bathrooms, kitchen, classroom, and two of the sleeping cabins (Jojoba and Nopal) are handicap accessible.
 Other structures on the premises include a large picnic ramada, four smaller ramadas, wildlife blind and an amphitheater.
-Click here to download a map of the grounds.

 On the map, buildings are labeled with Spanish names.
 The following is a list of these buildings, their purpose and equipment that is available for use:

-- Jojoba, Nopal, Mesquite, Palo Verde, Ocotillo, and Cholla are the six Sleeping Cabins.
+- Jojoba, Nopal, Mesquite, Palo Verde, Ocotillo, and Cholla are the six sleeping cabins.
 Each of these six buildings sleeps 12 people and contains two elevated platforms and mattresses.
 There are no heating/cooling capabilities or electric outlets.
 There are lights in each cabin.
 The cabins are not mouse-proof so please do not keep food in the cabins.
-Jojoba and Nopal are the handicap accessible cabins.
-As of 2019 all cabins have had new windows and curtains installed in them.
+Jojoba and Nopal are handicapped-accessible cabins.
+As of 2019, all cabins have had new windows and curtains installed in them.

-- The large Amphitheater and Group Ramada are the meeting places for the groups' introduction to the facility and its programs, for large group lessons, meals, and for evening programs.
+- The large amphitheater and group ramada are the meeting places for the groups' introduction to the facility and its programs, for large group lessons, meals, and evening programs.
 There is a large fire pit and cooking grill between these two structures.
-The Ramada’s attached storage room has grill utensils, a hose, extra garbage bags, and cleaning supplies such as cleaning spray, rags, brooms, and dustpans.
+The ramada’s attached storage room has grill utensils, a hose, extra garbage bags, and cleaning supplies such as cleaning spray, rags, brooms, and dustpans.